LCOGT/banzai/README.rst

 Environment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First copy `.site-banzai-env.default` to `.site-banzai-env` and configure the following variables:
+First copy `site-banzai-env.default` to `site-banzai-env` and configure the following variables:

 * Database addresses (local SQLite for processing, remote PostgreSQL for calibrations)
 * Site ID and API authentication token